aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 Validation constraints discussed in section 2 are all validations over a single scalar property.
 In this section we will review validations constraining pairs of scalar properties:

-- *lessThanProperty*: establishes a less than constraint over the values of two scalar properties in a noe
+- *lessThanProperty*: Establishes a less than constraint over the values of two scalar properties in a node
-- *lessThanOrEqualsToProperty*: establishes a more than constraint over the values of two scalar properties in a noe
+- *lessThanOrEqualsToProperty*: Establishes a more than constraint over the values of two scalar properties in a noe
-- *equalsToProperty*: establishes an equality constraint over tha values of two scalar properties in a node
+- *equalsToProperty*: Establishes an equality constraint over tha values of two scalar properties in a node
-- *disjointWithProperty*: establishes an inequality constraint over the values of two scalar properties in a node
+- *disjointWithProperty*: Establishes an inequality constraint over the values of two scalar properties in a node

 The rest of this section will review and provide examples of these constraints.

 ### 3.1 lessThanProperty, lessThanOrEqualsToProperty

-`lessThanProperty` and `lessThanOrEqualsToProperty` makes it possible to define that the values in one property of a node must be less than or less than or equal to the values in another property of the same node.
+`lessThanProperty` and `lessThanOrEqualsToProperty` make it possible to define that the values in one property of a node must be less than or less than or equal to the values in another property of the same node.

 The following OAS 3.0.0 API spec defines maximum and minimum length for a string schema called `name`: